MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

         + CategoryInfo          : ObjectNotFound: (:) [Test-SRTopology], Exception
         + FullyQualifiedErrorId : TestSRTopologyFailure,Microsoft.FileServices.SR.Powershell.TestSRTopologyCommand

 When specifying the source node CSV as the source volume, you must select the node that owns the CSV.
 You can either move the CSV to the specified node or change the node name you specified in `-SourceComputerName`.
-This error will receive an improved message in the next version of Windows Server.
+This error received an improved message in the Windows Server 2019 Insider Preview.

 ## Unable to access Data Drive in Storage Replica after unexpected reboot when Bitlocker enabled